ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   If the process of determining elgibility prior to selecting simulants for noise is challenging, we can work on finding a simpler approach.

 **Numeric Miswriting**

-To implement this, select the strings eligible for noise and apply the numeric miswriting noise function to all strings with the user defined character error rate.
+To implement this, select the strings eligible for noise, and then select, for each each digit character (0-9) in the string, whether to change that character, according to the per-character error probability.
+The digits that are changed should be changed to a *different* digit character, selected uniformly at random.
+Non-digit characters are not affected by this noise function.

 Limitations:

 - This might lead to illogical data, especially for age and dates (e.g., a person who's birthday is 12/87/2000).
 It is more likely that someone lists an incorrect but still possible birthday/age.
 However, since the main goal is noise for PRL, we think this is still acceptable.

 **Age Miswriting**